 Further east you will find another waterfall, Skogafoss, which is also beautiful.
 We also recommend a stop in the Þorvaldseyri Visitor Center, where you can learn about the 2010 eruption in Eyjafjallajökull.

-This is what you should wear when visiting Seljalandsfoss
+What to wear when visiting Seljalandsfoss waterfall?

 If you intend to walk behind the waterfall, rain gear is advised, as the circumnavigation will undoubtedly get you wet.
 We also recommend some good and sturdy shoes.
 It can get muddy under the waterfall.